The National Budget: On the Economy of Political Domination Ruthless Criticism

 II.
 Means and Ends of the National Budget: The use that the “ideal collective capitalist” [7] makes of money and credit

-The activity of the central bank is taken to be an indispensable service provided by a public agency that supplies the economy with a viable means of circulation.
-At first sight, this activity offers little material for public discussion and concern, and certainly can’t be counted among the nation’s more controversial affairs.
-When the central bank regulates the economy’s monetary flow and credit supply, it is seen as managing a mere technical necessity of the economy.
+The activity of the central bank is regarded as an indispensable service provided by a public agency that supplies the economy with a viable means of circulation.
+At first sight, it offers little material for public discussion and concern, and certainly can’t be counted among the nation’s more controversial affairs.
+When the central bank regulates the circulation of money and the supply of credit, it is seen as managing a mere technical necessity of the economy.
 Its contribution to the functioning of the manifold transactions made in the market economy does not amount to much of a political issue.
-It only becomes an issue once additional factors come into play, such as the bank’s influence – actual or supposed – on the course of the economy or on the government budget.
+It only becomes an issue once additional factors come into play, such as the bank’s influence – actual or supposed – on the business cycle or on the government budget.

-A popular notion about the relationship between the state and society’s market-economic activities is that society cannot provide the technical and organizational conditions needed to carry out production, distribution and consumption on its own.
-So the state steps in and fills the gap, enables free enterprise and allows its citizens to calculate and trade with money, the validity of which the state guarantees by law.
-That, however, is a rather odd notion, one that simply ignores the not insignificant fact that in this society, sovereign force is necessary for “the market” to function at all.
-Apparently, the market isn’t very capable of “self-regulation” after all.
-Its constantly invoked “inherent constraints” obviously don’t take effect without the beneficent coercion of a political sovereign with its monopoly on the use of force.
+A popular notion about the relationship between the state and the market economy is that society cannot provide the technical and organizational conditions needed to carry out production, distribution and consumption on its own, forcing the state to step in and fill the gap, enable free enterprise and allow its citizens to calculate and trade with the money for which the state guarantees.
+That is a rather odd notion, given that it simply ignores the not insignificant fact that, apparently, sovereign force is necessary for “the market” to function at all.
+That is a sign that the market isn’t capable of “self-regulation” after all.
+The constantly invoked “constraints” of the market obviously don’t take effect without the helpful coercion of a political sovereign that retains a monopoly on the use of force.

-The bourgeois state is to be thanked for its clarification on the constantly reheated fairy tale of “the economy” that the state supposedly sets in motion and then leaves to go its own way, spared of any interventions from the ruling authorities.
-At least the experts in the “political class” seem to understand that the central bank, with its counterfeit-proof currency notes, aids in the establishment of an imperative – one that establishes capitalist relations of production in which all work and all life is subordinated to money that belongs to someone.
-In any case, state managers don’t hold back when it comes to using the power of the state.
-The way they govern demonstrates in great detail that competition over money cannot function without the ubiquitous supervision of a state power; that state support is constantly needed in order for business to flourish; that many citizens simply cannot endure the effects of capitalist moneymaking without state “intervention,” etc. The catalog of state functions documented in a nation’s budget turns out to be rather comprehensive, precisely because the only thing the state is concerned with is implementing the above-mentioned imperative called capitalism.
+The bourgeois state is to be thanked for correcting the constantly reheated tale about “the economy” that the state is said to set in motion and then leave to its own devices, spared of any interventions from the ruling authorities.
+At least the experts in the “political class” seem to understand that the central bank, with its counterfeit-proof currency notes, aids in the establishment of a societal imperative – one that establishes capitalist relations of production in which all work and all life is subordinated to money, which someone or other owns.
+In any case, the political class doesn’t hold back when it comes to using the power of the state.
+Its actions demonstrate in great detail that competition over money cannot function without the ubiquitous supervision of a state power; that constant state support is needed for business to flourish; that many citizens simply cannot endure the effects of capitalist moneymaking without state “intervention.”
+The catalog of state functions documented in a nation’s budget plan is extensive, precisely because the only thing the state is concerned with is implementing the imperative called capitalism.
 And the way the state procures the means with which it exercises its authority turns out to be rather complex...

-What political pundits alternately term either a “public service” or an unwanted “state intervention” into the life of society; what some citizens demand and others find suspicious; what in any case are recognized and established as the state’s permanently necessary tasks, divided up into various departments and areas of jurisdiction – all of that revolves around the following:
+What political pundits alternately term either a “public service” or an unwanted “state intervention;” what some citizens demand and others find suspicious; what in any case are recognized and established as necessary tasks for the state, divided up into various departments and areas of jurisdiction – all of that revolves around the following:

 A. The functioning of competition